BotBlake/pyTAB/README.md

 > [!NOTE]
 > The Benchmark will take multiple hours to finish.
 Make sure to run it, when the system is not used.

-> [!CAUTION]
+> [!WARNING]
 > By default the client will use the official Jellyfin Hardware Survey Server on https://hwa.jellyfin.org/.
 The script will not upload any Test results without seperate user confirmation.
 It will only load the tests and test files based on your Operating System and Architecture.

 ### Software Requirements

-pyTAB is build as a python module via poetry.
+pyTAB is built as a python module via poetry.
 Therefore you need to have at least python 3.11.2 and poetry installed on your system. poetry is installed via pipx using: `pipx install poetry` If you do not have pipx installed, follow the [official install guide](https://pipx.pypa.io/stable/installation/)